digitalrebar/doc/user/cases/add_providers.rst

 Add Providers
 -------------

-If you have the :ref:`rebar_cli` in your path, then you can use the ``workloads/add-provider.sh`` script to add providers to a running rebar system.
+If the :ref:`rebar_cli` exists in the path in use, then the ``workloads/add-provider.sh`` script can be used to add providers to a running rebar system.
 This method uses the :ref:`dr_info` file to populate the provider in question.

   ::